yellowisher/DeepColorization/README.md

 # DeepColorization

 Just another copy of [interactive-deep-colorization](https://github.com/yellowisher/DeepColorization).
 You can find decent pytorch code and paper there.
-As as purpose of study, I wrote tensorflow version of it.
+As a purpose of study, I wrote tensorflow version of it.
 I want to write down what I learned and this might be helpful for someone someday.

 Actually I didn't run full training and just checked "model basically works".